ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 #### Rewards {#rewards}

-In the past, we have rewarded our most active contributors with tickets to Ethereum conferences like [Devcon](https://devcon.org/en/) and [Devconnect](https://devconnect.org/), as well as exclusive ethereum.org merch.
+In the past, we have retroactively rewarded our most active contributors with tickets to Ethereum conferences like [Devcon](https://devcon.org/en/) and [Devconnect](https://devconnect.org/), as well as exclusive ethereum.org merch.

 ### What we're working on {#our-projects}